MukitCSTE/UVicSENG360Labs/lab02/index.md

 # Submission #

-You will be submitting five files in one zip file:
+You will be submitting four files in one zip file:

 - `lastname_firstname.key.asc` Your public key in ASCII format
 - `report.txt` Your answers in **plain-text**
-- `report.txt.sig` **Detached signature** of your report
 - `report.txt.asc` Encrypted file with the TA as the recipient
 - `log.txt` Log of commands you ran

-Make sure you digitally sign your answers file as a **detached signature**.